NCAS-CMS/cfdm/docs/source/tutorial.rst

 For stage **3**, the `~cfdm.Field.set_construct` method of the field construct is used for setting metadata constructs and mapping data array dimensions to domain axis constructs.
-This method returns the construct identifier for the metadata construct which can be used when other metadata constructs are added to the field (e.g. to specify which domain axis constructs correspond to a data array), or when other metadata constructs are created (e.g. to identify the domain ancillary constructs forming part of a coordinate reference construct):
+This method returns the construct key for the metadata construct which can be used when other metadata constructs are added to the field (e.g. to specify which domain axis constructs correspond to a data array), or when other metadata constructs are created (e.g. to identify the domain ancillary constructs forming part of a coordinate reference construct):

 .. =============================================  ======================================================================